 Most municipalities organize Christmas cultural events such as musical concerts, theatre performances, street shows and exhibitions.
 Hotels organize parties on Christmas Day with live music and traditional Greek dancing.
 In recent years extravagant firework displays have been established in the central squares of the cities.

 Boasting its own Christmas traditions and combining them with the legendary hospitality of its people, Greece is an ideal alternative for a great Christmas holiday.
-Whether you are hoping to enjoy a festive take in the city of Athens, a quiet Christmas around the Peloponnese or on a Greek island for an utterly different experience, Greece is guaranteed to charm you with its Christmas traditions and celebrations.
+Whether you are hoping to enjoy a festive take in the city of Athens, a quiet Christmas around the Peloponnese or on a Greek island for an utterly different experience, Greece guarantees to charm you with its Christmas traditions and celebrations.
 So, add some spice to your Christmas holidays and see for yourself why nothing says Christmas like Greek hospitality!